nucypher/taco-web/README.md

 The `ERC721Ownership` condition checks the owner of a given token ID.
 It can be customized by using the `ownerOf` contract method and comparing it with the requestor's signature.
 For more information, see the [References](https://docs.threshold.network/app-development/threshold-access-control-tac/references/conditions#conditions.erc721ownership) section of the documentation.

-There are other Condition [types](https://docs.threshold.network/app-development/threshold-access-control-tac/references/conditions), and it is possible combine multiple conditions into a [_ConditionSet_](https://docs.threshold.network/app-development/threshold-access-control-tac/references/condition-set)_:_
+There are other [`Condition` types](https://docs.threshold.network/app-development/threshold-access-control-tac/references/conditions), and it is possible to combine multiple conditions into a [`ConditionSet`](https://docs.threshold.network/app-development/threshold-access-control-tac/references/condition-set)_:_

 ```javascript
 import { Conditions, ConditionSet } from '@nucypher/nucypher-ts';